Baking · Old-Fashioned Classics

 Old-Fashioned Banana Bread

-Impossibly moist, tender and full of banana flavour — made in one bowl.
+Impossibly moist, tender and full of banana flavor — made in one bowl.

 Prep15 min